hmercker/soultruth-hugo-0-118-2/content/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-19-2-af-jacob.md

 France Retreat, Fontainebleau, France

-James received by Al Fike
+Jacob received by Al Fike

 May God bless you abundantly with His Love.
 I am Jacob of old.
 I am mentioned in the Bible.